bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/liquiditypoolv1converter.md

 - the required amount of each one of the reserve tokens

-## Function `addLiquidityReturn(contract IERC20Token _reserveToken, uint256 _reserveAmount) → uint256` {#LiquidityPoolV1Converter-addLiquidityReturn-contract-IERC20Token-uint256-}
+## Function `addLiquidityReturn(contract IReserveToken[] _reserveTokens, uint256[] _reserveAmounts) → uint256` {#LiquidityPoolV1Converter-addLiquidityReturn-contract-IReserveToken---uint256---}

-given the amount of one of the reserve tokens to add liquidity of,

-returns the amount of pool tokens entitled for it
+returns the amount of pool tokens entitled for given amounts of reserve tokens

 since an empty pool can be funded with any list of non-zero input amounts,